 Safe drinking water, effective wastewater collection and stormwater management are cornerstones of a sustainable and healthy community.
 To achieve this, continued infrastructure investments are critical to ensure water, wastewater and stormwater systems are sustainable in the future.
-The 2021 budgeted rates and charge will generate net total reserve contributions of \$11.3 million to fund water, wastewater and stormwater-related programs and services.
+The 2021 budgeted rates and charge will generate net total reserve contributions of \$11.3 million to fund water, wastewater and stormwater and stormwater and stormwater.